Zambry Abdul Kadir: Perak Constitutional Crisis

 A member of the Perak state legislative assembly, Zambry was a figure in the 2009 Perak constitutional crisis as the intended Menteri Besar.
 After three state assembly persons from the Pakatan Rakyat coalition announced their intention to support a candidate for Menteri Besar, they lent their support to a vote of no confidence in the incumbent Pakatan Rakyat Menteri Besar Mohammad Nizar Jamaluddin.
-Sultan Azlan Shah of Perak requested Nizar's resignation and swore in Zambry as the new Menteri Besar on 6 February 2009.
-For about three months, Zambry served as Menteri Besar.
-However, Nizar maintained that the Sultan was not permitted by the state constitution to dismiss him as the Menteri Besar, and on 11 May 2009, the Kuala Lumpur High Court ruled that Nizar had always been the rightful Menteri Besar of Perak.
+Sultan Azlan Shah of Perak requested Nizar's resignation and swore in Zambry as the new Menteri Besar on February 6, 2009, in which Zambry held for about three months.
+However, Nizar maintained that the Sultan was not permitted by the state constitution to dismiss him as the Menteri Besar.
+On May 11, 2009, the Kuala Lumpur High Court ruled that Nizar had always been the rightful Menteri Besar of Perak.
 To maintain administrative continuity, Nizar tentatively endorsed most of Zambry's policies, subject to later review, but reinstated the 817 village development and security committees and 318 local government councillors whom Zambry had sacked.
-However, the following day, the Court of Appeal granted a conservation of the High Court judgment, and Zambry returned to work.
+However, the following day, the Court of Appeal granted a conservation of the High Court judgement, and Zambry returned to the post.

-On 22 May 2009, the Court of Appeal, in a unanimous decision, declared Zambry as the rightful Menteri Besar of Perak.
-The court ruled that the High Court's earlier decision on 11 May 2009- declaring Mohammad Nizar Jamaluddin as the legitimate Menteri Besar- was erroneous and accordingly set it aside.Delivering oral judgement, Justice Md.
-Raus held that the Sultan of Perak, Sultan Azlan Shah, was right in appointing Zambry as the new Menteri Besar under Article 16(2) of the Perak Constitution, after being satisfied that Zambry had the command of the majority of the state legislative assembly.
+On May 22, 2009, the Court of Appeal unanimously declared Zambry as the rightful Menteri Besar of Perak.
+The court ruled that the High Court's earlier decision on declaring Nizar as the legitimate Menteri Besar was erroneous and accordingly set it aside.
+Delivering oral judgement, Justice Md.
+Raus held that the Sultan of Perak, Sultan Azlan Shah, was correct in appointing Zambry as the new Menteri Besar under Article 16(2) of the Perak Constitution, after being satisfied that Zambry had the command of the majority of the state legislative assembly.

 Writings

-Zambry has written essays for local media and publications.

-Among the books he has written are UMNO dan Jiwa Merdeka (CELDES KL 1998), Pemuda UMNO Menebus Maruah, Menuju Arah (May 2000) and Islam Malaysia & Amerika.
-His poems are compiled in an anthology in a book titled Suara Pelaut (The Voice of a Seaman).
+Among the books he has written are 'UMNO dan Jiwa Merdeka (CELDES KL 1998),' 'Pemuda UMNO Menebus Maruah,' 'Menuju Arah (May 2000),' and 'Islam Malaysia & Amerika.'
+His poems are compiled in an anthology in a book titled 'Suara Pelaut (The Voice of a Seaman).'

-Zambry has edited publications on Education and Development for Nurin Enterprise, K.L (1980) and served as editor of Business Administration in Islam, Hizbi (1991).
+Zambry has edited publications on education and development for Nurin Enterprise, K.L (1980) and served as editor of Business Administration in Islam, Hizbi (1991).
 He also edited Memperkasa Kepimpinan Merentas Masa Depan, CELDES, KL (1991).
 He was the Editorial Chief for Imbas Gemilang KBS 1998, a publication for the Ministry of Youth and Sports.

 Among his translation works are Faces of Islam (Berita Publishing, 1990), Qur'anic Sciences (Dewan Bahasa dan Pustaka, 1991) and Islamic Legal Philosophy (Dewan Bahasa dan Pustaka, Oktober, 2000).